milesmcc/LibreNews-Android/PRIVACY.md

 #### Third-party disclosure

 We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.
+(We wouldn't, and we couldn't: we don't collect your information!)

 #### Third-party links

-We do not include or offer third-party products or services on our website.
+We do **not** include or offer third-party products or services on our website.
 While third-party links may appear in the form of LibreNews notifications, this is because they are newsworthy, and not because they are promotions.
-LibreNews is a noncommercial product.
+LibreNews is an entirely noncommercial product.

 #### California Online Privacy Protection Act